pyrogram/pyrogram/docs/source/start/BasicUsage.rst

 .. note::

-    All the snippets below assume you have successfully created and started a :obj:`pyrogram.Client` instance.
+    All the snippets below assume you have successfully created and started a :class:`Client <pyrogram.Client>` instance.
 You also must be authorized, that is, a valid *.session file does exist in your working directory.

 Simple API Access
 -----------------

-The easiest way to interact with the API is via the :obj:`pyrogram.Client` class which exposes bot-like_ methods.
+The easiest way to interact with the API is via the :class:`Client <pyrogram.Client>` class which exposes bot-like_ methods.
 The purpose of this Client class is to make it even simpler to work with Telegram's API by abstracting the raw functions listed in the API scheme.

 The result is a much cleaner interface that allows you to: